 FIRST ALERT FORECAST - Cooling trend for the weekend

 TUCSON, Ariz.
-(13 News) - The upper-level ridge that brought the warmth this week weakened Thursday with a trough to our north cooling us off Friday through the weekend.
-Temperatures Saturday afternoon will be the closest to our climate normals for this time of year (mid 60s in Tucson), with highs back in the 70s by early next week.
-Winds will be gustiest Saturday evening through midday Sunday.
+(13 News) - After a warm week of weather, the cooling trend that kicked off Friday will continue into the weekend.
+Temperatures Saturday afternoon will be the closest to our climate normals for this time of year (mid 60s in Tucson), with highs warming back in the 70s by early next week.
+Winds will be gustiest Saturday evening through midday Sunday and could impact just how low temperatures drop overnight.
 Conditions stay dry through the 7-day forecast.

 TUESDAY: Partly sunny skies with highs in the low to mid 70s.